Ellaktor: Operations

 Renewable Energy - The group established itself in the alternative energy market in 2000 when it created Eltech Anemos.
 In 2014 Anemos had a successful completion of IPO.
 It is involved in photovoltaic and wind production (289 MW of capacity with another 202 MW being constructed as of Q3 2018).

+In November 2023, Ellaktor sold Aktor to Intrakat for a total of €224.8 million ($ million): Intrakat then renamed itself to the Aktor Group, in October 2024.
+In September 2025, Ellaktor sold Aktor Concessions to the Aktor Group for €194.6 million ($ million).

+Former operations

+Aktor Concessions, while it was part of Ellaktor, used to own 65.75% of Attiki Odos S.A., the operator of the Attiki Odos motorway network until 6 October 2024, when the GEK Terna-led Nea Attiki Odos took over the concession.

 Greek projects

 Ellaktor's Greek projects are for the most part majority controlled (over 70% interest in most of the key ones though the largest, a transportation toll road connecting Patra and Tsakona (€522 million in backlog) involves participation of only 17% through Aktor).
 Backlog comes mostly from transportation related developments followed by infrastructure projects (8, both public and private).

 Shareholders

 In July 2018, the General Assembly of the shareholders voted for changing ELLAKTOR Group's management, in what was the first proxy fight ever held in Greece.
 Following the change and as per the Shareholder Register of 16.8.2019, Ellaktor's over 5% are PEMANOARO LIMITED (25.58%) and Leonidas Bobolas (12.55%) and the Free Float <5% (61.87%).
 PEMANOARO LIMITED is a company which is jointly controlled by Anastassios P. Kallitsantsis and Dimitrios P. Kallitsantsis.
 Also Anastassios Kallitsantsis owns a)as natural person 190,500 shares and equal voting rights, ie 0.09%, and b)through ARGONIO ENTERPRISES LIMITED, company controlled by him, 1,336,989 shares and equal voting rights, ie 0.62%.
 Leonidas Bobolas’ participation (and voting rights) includes the participation of 1.14% held by the company ORANOM HOLDINGS LTD which he controls (i.e. 2,450,000 shares and equal voting rights).